socomsystems/documentation/admin_manual/configuration_user/instruction_set_for_groups.rst

 Search/get groups
 -----------------

-Retrieves a list of groups from the Nextcloud server.
+Retrieves a list of groups from the cyfrSpaces server.
 Authentication is done by sending a Basic HTTP Authorization header.

 **Syntax: ocs/v1.php/cloud/groups**